 The exhibition further shows the means of artistic expression and methods of expression that Mattia Preti used.
 The painting ‘The Martyrdom of St. Catherine of Alexandria’, which was repainted by him, serves as an example.
 The changes made to the work are shown in a multimedia presentation.

 The exhibition will also feature two paintings by Mattia Preti from the collections of Polish cultural institutions: ‘Adoration of the Shepherds’ from the National Museum in Warsaw and ‘Game of Backgammon’ from the Royal Castle in Warsaw.

 The exhibition ‘Mattia Preti.
-Discovering Malta’s Baroque Mysteries’ is held under the honorary patronage of Andrzej Duda, President of the Republic of Poland.
+Discovering the Baroque Secrets of Malta’ is held under the honorary patronage of Andrzej Duda, President of the Republic of Poland.
 Funded by the Ministry of Culture and National Heritage within the task of Preparation of the exhibition with the working title ‘Mattia Preti.
 Knight of Malta’.

 Exhibition partners: Bank Gospodarstwa Krajowego, Muzeum Narodowe w Warszawie, Zamek Królewski w Warszawie - Muzeum, Visit Malta, MidseaBooks, Quick Turtle